As you've probably noticed, essay writing assignments can pop up in any class.

 An essay is a literary composition that expresses a certain idea, claim, or concept and backs it up with supporting statements.
 It will follow a logical pattern, to include an introductory paragraph (make the claim), a body (support), and a conclusion (summary of statements and support).

-English and Literature teachers use them on a regular basis, but essays are required in many other fields.
+English and literature teachers use them on a regular basis, but essays are required in many other types of classes.
 Essay exams are also a test tool used commonly in the social sciences, and even in math and science class.
+Any time you have to write a timed essay, you should begin with a frame based on the parts below.

 Of course, essays play a big role in the college application process, as well.
 In short, there's just no avoiding essays, as long as you're in school!